 Some homeowners looking to add an extra rustic appeal will add additional elements to their stove top to give it the desired look and feel.
 This can be done through the use of a fireplace chamber or a fireplace beam.
 Both of which provide a clean look and feel.
 You can also add on additional storage for your wood, or choose a glass door to make the fire more visible in the room.
 It's all a matter of preference.
 Whatever add ons you choose, be sure that they are safe and won't enhance your risk of a fire occurring.
 Part of doing this means shopping with a trusted manufacturer that knows where to take extra precautions.

 Installation and Fitting

 Once you're sure about the location where you want to install your twin wall insulated flue, then you're ready to start.
-If working with an exterior flue pipe, you will likely need to have the wall stripped by a professional.
-From here, the hearth will need to be set in place, covering ample room around the stove.
+If working with an exterior flue pipe, you will need to have the wall broken out to allow for the installation of the flue pipe to the external leaf of the building.
+Additional to this the hearth will need to be set in place, allowing the minimum combustible clearances around the stove.
 The pieces of your stove and your flue will be connected, allowing the smoke to make its way through the twin flue system.